gasparesganga/gasparesganga.com/labs/jquery-loading-overlay/index.md

 ## Features
 * Shows a loading overlay on the whole page or over single DOM elements
-* Tracks a "counter" (or a queue) to allow multiple calls on single target
+* Tracks a *counter* to allow multiple calls on single target
 * Can auto resize according to its container (very useful if used over a DOM element being filled meanwhile)
 * Compatible with [Font Awesome](https://fortawesome.github.io/Font-Awesome/)
 * Can show a custom element to provide feedback to the user